Gut Health

 What Is Celiac Disease?

 Celiac disease is an autoimmune condition, meaning your immune system attacks your own body by mistake.
-In the case of celiac disease, gluten – the primary protein in wheat and some other grains – is the trigger that causes the autoimmune response.
+In the case of celiac disease, gluten, the primary protein in wheat and some other grains, is the trigger that causes the autoimmune response.[4]

 Every time your body senses gluten, even just a crumb, your immune system attacks and damages the villi in your small intestine.
 Villi are tiny finger-like bumps that line your small intestine.
-You need them to help your body absorb more nutrients from food and deliver them into your bloodstream.
+You need them to help your body absorb nutrients from food and deliver them into your bloodstream.

 Over time, this damage can make it harder for your body to pull nutrients out of food.
 So you could be eating a super healthy diet and still have nutrient deficiencies.
 In fact, at least 87% of celiac patients suffer from malnourishment because of those deficiencies.

-Celiac disease affects your digestive system first, causing symptoms any time gluten sneaks into your food.
+Celiac disease affects your digestive system first, causing issues any time gluten sneaks into your food.
 People with celiac disease often experience constipation, diarrhea, bloating, gas, and abdominal pain.
 But they can also suffer from a wide-range of whole body health problems, from osteoporosis to brain fog to joint pain.

 Both celiac disease and SIBO bring on severe gastrointestinal discomfort.
 Both can cause symptoms throughout your whole body.
 And both can cause damage to the villi lining the small intestine.
 That makes it very difficult for most doctors to diagnose either of these conditions properly.